 Diane Siegel Danoff concentrates her practice in intellectual property litigation.
-She has extensive litigation and counseling experience, developed during more than 25 years of practice, with trade secret, non-compete, trademark, patent, copyright, unfair advertising, and invasion of privacy matters.
+She has extensive litigation and counseling experience, developed during 30 years of practice, with trade secret, non-compete, trademark, patent, copyright, unfair advertising, and invasion of privacy matters.
 She has litigated cases covering highly sophisticated technologies such as medical devices, a variety of web-based technologies, specialty chemicals, financial services, and lasers, as well as various commercial litigation matters.
+Ms. Danoff frequently handles injunctions and, in one case in federal court, won a highly unusual award of attorneys’ fees at the temporary restraining order stage of the case.

-Ms. Danoff has been named six times as a leading litigator by Chambers USA, a referral guide to leading lawyers in the United States.
+Ms. Danoff has been named eight times as a leading litigator by Chambers USA, a referral guide to leading lawyers in the United States.
 Chambers has called her “superb, thorough and decisive” and “recommended for her courtroom skills.”
-She is also listed in The Best Lawyers in America for Intellectual Property and Patent Litigation.
+In 2015, Ms. Danoff was named a BTI Client Services All-Star, recognized as one of 25 IP lawyers nationwide for excellence in client service and “having a deep awareness of the interplay between the complicated technical, legal and business issues facing IP clients.”
+Ms Danoff is also listed in The Best Lawyers in America for Intellectual Property and Patent Litigation.

 - WebMD Health Corp. v.
 Anthony Dale.
 Obtained preliminary injunction for WebMD following four-day evidentiary hearing in non-compete and trade secret case involving former high-level executive.